Wolfson congratulates Aamer Sarfraz on his appointment by The Queen as a member of the House of Lords.

 - Participation in national as well as international conferences, workshops, colloquia, or academic exchanges, with a paper, poster or other activity (up to £1000 for Fellows, up to £400 for Students; those without access to other College funding will also be eligible for the higher amount).

 - Field work (up to £1200).

 - Support for publication of scholarly work (up to £2000)

-Applications should include a cover letter and budget, as well as references and a CV where applicable (references for grants over £1000, CV for all applicants except Governing Body fellows).
+All applications should include a cover letter (ie. description of activity) and budget.
+References should be provided for grants over £1000.
+Graduate students should arrange for a letter of supervisor's academic support for the proposed activity.
+A CV for all applicants except Fellows (of any kind).
 Applicants for grants above £1000 should display intent of applying to other sources.

 Go here for a list of previous grants.

 7 August 2020Aamer Sarfraz appointed to the House of Lords5 August 2020Professor George Smith Honoured by Royal Society

 Congratulations to Professor George Smith, FRS, who has been awarded the Armourers & Brasiers' Company Prize 20208 July 2020Refurbishment of the balcony